eslint-community/eslint-plugin-security/docs/the-dangers-of-square-bracket-notation.md

 Yes, we are talking about some fairly extreme edge cases, but don't make the assumption that your code doesn't have problems because of that - I have seen this issue in production code with some regularity.
 And, for the majority of node developers, a large portion of application code was not written by them, but rather included through required modules which may contain peculiar flaws like this one.

 Edge cases are uncommon, but because they are uncommon the problems with them are not well known, and they frequently go un-noticed during code review.
 If the code works, these types of problems tend to disappear.
 If the code works, and the problems are buried in a module nested n-levels deep, it's likely it won't be found until it causes problems, and by then it's too late.
 A blind require is essentially running untrusted code in your application.
-Be cognizant of the code you're requiring.
+Be aware of the code you're requiring.

 ## How do I fix it?